SriVenkateshMani/local-rag-system/README.md

 Ollama runs `llama3.2:3b` locally for answer generation.

-The Streamlit UI is intentionally simple — most of the work went into understanding and implementing the retrieval pipeline rather than frontend styling.
+The Streamlit UI is intentionally simple and most of the work went into understanding and implementing the retrieval pipeline rather than frontend styling.
+Also don't bash me for not deploying it, again the same reason sorry folks :)

 ## Author